Apple's New Lockdown Mode for iPhone Fights Hacking, Spyware

 Why it matters

 Though these attacks happen to a small group of people, the threat is growing.
 Pegasus was used by repressive governments to spy on human rights activists, lawyers, politicians and journalists.
-Apple says it's identified similar attacks on people in at 150 countries over the past 8 months.
+Apple says it's identified similar attacks on people in 150 countries over the past eight months.

 What's next

 Apple will release Lockdown Mode for free later this year and is making a public commitment to regular updates and improvements.
-The company's also expanded its bug bounties and established a grant to encourage further research toward this issue.
+The company has also expanded its bug bounties and established a grant to encourage further research toward this issue.

 Apple for years has marketed its iPhones, iPads and Macs as the most secure and privacy-focused devices on the market.
 On Wednesday, it bolstered that effort with a new feature coming this fall called Lockdown Mode, designed to fight targeted hacking attempts like the Pegasus malware, which oppressive governments reportedly used on human rights workers, lawyers, politicians and journalists.
 Apple also announced a $10 million grant and up to $2 million bug bounty to encourage further research into this growing threat.